-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+SCHEDULE 14A INFORMATION

+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-py the Registrant /X/ py a Party other than the Registrant / / Che ck t the appropriate box: / / /X/ / / Cor Rul Dei eliminary Proxy Statement nfidential, for Use of the Commission Only (as permitted by Le 14a-6(e)(2)) finitive Proxy Statement finitive Additional Materials Liciting Material Pursuant to 240.14a-11(c) or 240.14a-12 CEDAR INCOME FUND, LTD. (Name of Registrant as Specified in Its Charter) (Nā ame of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check the appropriate box): fee required e computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Che 0-1 pai e paid previously with preliminary materials. eck box if any part of the fee is offset as provided by Exchange Act Rule [1(a)(2)] and identify the filing for which the offsetting fee was [id previously.
-Identify the previous filing by registration statement wher, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+Filed by the Registrant [x] Filed by a Party other than the Registrant [ ] Check the appropriate box: [x] Preliminary Proxy Statement [ ] Confidential, for Use of the Commission Only (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [x] No fee required [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction:(5) Total fee paid: [ ] Fee previously paid with preliminary materials. [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: